International Teachers: Something To Ponder This Summer

 Looking For A High Paying School?

 You might think the school’s pay package is what matters most.
 But that only goes so far.
 I’ve met poor people at high paying schools.
-The second richest teaching couple I met work in Ethiopia.
-They have two children, and they have more than $2.8 million USD.
+And I’ve met wealthy people that don’t work at the top-paying schools.

 The richest couple I met worked in Singapore.
 Now retired, these parents of two children have a net worth that I believe now exceeds $6 million USD.